blinklet/learning/data-science/data-science-environment.md

 4         5    Alice In Chains
 ```

+### Merging with inner joins

 I want to create a dataframe that lists the full artist name associated with every album.
 So, I will merge the dataframe *albums*, which contains the Album table's data, and the dataframe *artists*, which contains the Artist table's data, into a new dataframe named *df1*.
+By default, the [pandas merge method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html) operates like an *inner join* operation so it merges rows that match between the left and right side of the join.
+You can also explicitly tell pandas what type of join to use, using the syntax shown below;:

 ```python
 df1 = pd.merge(left = albums, right = artists, how = 'inner')